-Headless Poet is a small press specialising in the art of the introduction.
+Headless Poet is a poetry publisher and subscription service specialising in the art of the introduction.

 We give poets and writers space to (re)introduce readers to poets of the past, especially those whose work has been buried by time.
-We also publish short introductions into the best new poetry.
+We also publish short introductions to our pick of the best new poetry.

-Each pamphlet comes in card covers with unique typographic designs.
-They look good and should fit in your pocket.
-We don’t mind if you write in them.
+Each pamphlet comes in card covers and should fit neatly in your coat pocket.

 A note on heads